aklivity/zilla-docs/src/reference/config/bindings/binding-openapi-asyncapi.md

 > `array` of `object`

-List of conditions (any match) to match this route when adapting `openapi` request-response streams to `asyncapi` streams.
+List of conditions to match this route when adapting `openapi` request-response streams to `asyncapi` streams.
 Read more: [When a route matches](../../../concepts/config-intro.md#when-a-route-matches)

 #### when[].api-id

 > `object`

-OpenAPI ApiId that matches from options
+OpenAPI ApiId that matches from `openapi` binding request stream.

 #### when[].operation-id

 > `object`

-OpenAPI operation-id that can be mapped between openapi and AsyncAPI spec
+OpenAPI operation-id that can be mapped between OpenAPI and AsyncAPI spec

 ### routes[].exit\*